MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 #### Set internal and external labels

-By default, Defender for Cloud Apps scans sensitivity labels that were defined in your organization as well as external ones defined by other organizations.
+By default, Defender for Cloud Apps scans sensitivity labels that were defined in your organization and external ones defined by other organizations.

 To ignore sensitivity labels set external to your organization, go to the Microsoft 365 Defender portal and select **Settings**.
 Then choose **Cloud Apps**.
 Under **Information Protection**, select **Microsoft Purview Information Protection**.
 Then select **Only scan files for sensitivity labels from Microsoft Purview Information Protection and content inspection warnings from this tenant**.